airflow_pydantic.TaskArgs¶

 maximum delay interval between retries

-- field start_date: Annotated[datetime | Tuple[datetime, str], AfterValidator(func=_datetime_or_datetime_and_timezone)] | None = None¶
+- field start_date: Annotated[datetime | tuple[datetime, str], AfterValidator(func=_datetime_or_datetime_and_timezone)] | None = None¶

 The start_date for the task, determines the execution_date for the first task instance.
 The best practice is to have the start_date rounded to your DAG’s schedule_interval.
 Daily jobs have their start_date some day at 00:00:00, hourly jobs have their start_date at 00:00 of a specific hour.
 Note that Airflow simply looks at the latest execution_date and adds the schedule_interval to determine the next execution_date.
 It is also very important to note that different tasks’ dependencies need to line up in time.
 If task A depends on task B and their start_date are offset in a way that their execution_date don’t line up, A’s dependencies will never be met.
 If you are looking to delay a task, for example running a daily task at 2AM, look into the TimeSensor and TimeDeltaSensor.
 We advise against using dynamic start_date and recommend using fixed ones.
 Read the FAQ entry about start_date for more information.

-- field end_date: Annotated[datetime | Tuple[datetime, str], AfterValidator(func=_datetime_or_datetime_and_timezone)] | None = None¶
+- field end_date: Annotated[datetime | tuple[datetime, str], AfterValidator(func=_datetime_or_datetime_and_timezone)] | None = None¶

 if specified, the scheduler won’t go beyond this date